 It is sometimes referred to as customer turnover rate or customer attrition rate.

-In other words, customer churn rate is the percentage of customers who have stopped using a company’s product or service during a specific time frame.
+In other words, the customer churn rate definition is the percentage of customers who have stopped using a company’s product or service during a specific time frame.

 Customer churn rate is an extremely important metric for any business to measure, as it can provide invaluable insight into how effectively the business is retaining customers.

 A high churn rate typically indicates that the company has an underlying problem in its customer service, product quality, or pricing.
 It also suggests that the company may need to take proactive steps to address customer dissatisfaction.

 The customer churn rate calculation is typically done by taking the total number of customers that have canceled or churned within a specific period of time and dividing it by the total number of customers at the start of the period.

 This will give you the percentage of customers who have left in that time frame.
 For example, if a company starts with 100 customers and five leave during a month, the customer churn rate for that month would be 5%.